et-codes/trading-wheels/README.md

 - Redirect to ... portfolio? ... after logging in.
 - Disable trading and portfolio pages if not logged in.
-- Add logged in user info and logout button to nav bar.
 - Use cookies to store user info instead of localStorage.
+- Error messaging in template, add error handling where needed.

 ## Notes